adnir-andrade/safehouse/docs/gitlab-runner.rst

 Next, move the certificate to the appropriate directory.
 This command moves your ca.crt to the `/usr/local/share/ca-certificates/` directory where it will be recognized by the system.

 .. note::
     Don't try to use `multipass transfer` to transfer directly to this path.
-Multipass can't do this because of permissions issues.
+Multipass won't do this because of permissions issues.

 Update CA Certificates
 ^^^^^^^^^^^^^^^^